 Raj Ghugare

-I am a PhD student at Princeton, advised by Ben Eysenbach.
+I am a PhD student at Princeton University, advised by Ben Eysenbach.
 Previously, I spent 1.5 years at Mila and Montreal robotics and AI lab.
 Before that, I completed my bachelors from NIT Nagpur.
 Broadly, my research goal is to develop simpler and scalable AI algorithms.
 I am interested in machine learning and reinforcement learning.
 I enjoy working on a wide range of topics, some keywords

 • long horizon inference using